shresth27/Home-Authomation-Through-Meteor-and-Raspberry-Pi/README.md

 1. Connect Relays to RPi through Jumper Wires.
 2. Connect required lights with the relays.
 3. Install the latest version of Node on the RPi.
-4. Run the rpi-node-server-api in Raspberry Pi through the terminal.
+4. Run the rpi-node-server in Raspberry Pi through the terminal.
 5. Run meteor-app in the terminal.
 6. Access it through a web browser to control the lights.